Non-discrimination and Title IX Policy and Procedures

 Upon request, the Title IX Coordinator, or designee, can assist pregnant students with such accommodations as:

 The Title IX coordinator, or their designee, will engage in an interactive process to identify the accommodations that are necessary and appropriate to inform faculty members of the need to adjust academic parameters accordingly.
-If a proposed accommodation would fundamentally alter a course, program, or service the Title IX coordinator, or their designee, will work with the student, faculty member and/or department on a case-by-case basis to offer alternative accommodations if possible.
+If a proposed accommodation would fundamentally alter a course, program, field placement assignment, or service the Title IX coordinator, or their designee, will work with the student, faculty member and/or department on a case-by-case basis to offer alternative accommodations, if possible.
+Regarding field placement, if a student is unable to complete their field placement assignment by the due date, they may have to redo the year or the impacted semester depending on where they are in the timing of their program of study.

 Information about pregnant students’ requests for accommodations will be shared with faculty and staff only to the extent necessary to provide reasonable accommodations.
 Faculty and staff will regard all information associated with such requests as private and will not disclose this information unless necessary.